Donate to Rebecca Welsh

 Sent from Adelaide Place, Baptist Church, Glasgow

-Rebecca is from Northern Ireland but is currently living and working in Glasgow, Scotland.
-Rebecca’s first experience of cross-cultural mission was as a small child when her family served in Nepal.
-Growing Up in a Christian family that served in full-time ministry, involvement in God’s mission was a normal part of everyday life.
+Rebecca is from Northern Ireland but was living and working in Glasgow, Scotland.
+Rebeccaโ€™s first experience of cross-cultural mission was as a small child when her family served in Nepal.
+Growing Up in a Christian family that served in full-time ministry, involvement in Godโ€™s mission was a normal part of everyday life.
 As a teenager, however, God specifically laid Africa and ministry amongst young people on her heart.

-God further confirmed Rebecca’s call to serve in an overseas cross-cultural context through a gap year spent working with and in support of a mission community in Kathmandu, Nepal.
+God further confirmed Rebeccaโ€™s call to serve in an overseas cross-cultural context through a gap year spent working with and in support of a mission community in Kathmandu, Nepal.
 This included having time working with KISC, an international school for the children of missionaries.
-Since then Rebecca has spent five summers serving on and leading mission teams to Kenya.
-Having studied chemistry in Glasow, Rebecca then obtained her teaching qualification and she currently works as a high school chemistry teacher.
+Having studied chemistry in Glasow, Rebecca then obtained her teaching qualification and she was previously working as a chemistry teacher in a school on the outskirts of Glasgow.

-Rebecca is looking forward to joining the AIM team at Rift Valley Academy (RVA) in Kijabe, Kenya.
-RVA is AIM’s school which educates and disciples students from missionary families serving across Africa.
-She is also looking forward to building relationships with staff and students and to contributing to the student’s learning through the academic programme.
-She knows that school is so much more than academic learning alone and is excited to see how God is going to use her gifts and passions to help disciple the young people at RVA.
+Now in her second year at RVA, Rebecca is loving being a part of the AIM team at Rift Valley Academy (RVA) in Kijabe, Kenya.
+RVA is AIMโ€™s school which educates and disciples students from missionary families serving across Africa.ย She is also enjoying building relationships with staff and students and to contributing to the studentโ€™s learning through the academic programme.
+RVA provides far more than just academic learning and Rebecca has loved coming along students through coaching sport, mentoring and weekend activities.

 Can you support Rebecca in this work?